All These Beautiful Strangers by Elizabeth Klehfoth, published by Penguin Random House

 All These Beautiful Strangers is US-writer Elizabeth Klehfoth’s debut novel.
 A YA mystery with a thriller twist, All These Beautiful Strangers is sure to appeal to those readers who enjoy Gossip Girl or Pretty Little Liars.

 All These Beautiful Strangers constantly reaches for things it is not and ends up being a confused concoction guided by unlikeable characters.
-Characters are introduced but never fleshed out (Charlie apparently has a sister called Seraphina who is conveniently located at a different boarding school and is only mentioned a few times), and the dark and supposedly alluring aspects of the book resolve as merely uncomfortable.
+Characters are introduced but never fleshed out (Charlie sister’s Seraphina is conveniently located at a different boarding school and is only mentioned a few times), and the dark and supposedly alluring aspects of the book resolve as merely uncomfortable.
 The lack of tension and atmosphere make the second half of the novel difficult to read.

 While all of this can be forgiven if a reader is merely looking for a light, relatively absorbing read, what cannot be forgiven is the flippant discussion of sensitive subjects.
 The plot is heavily based around teenage suicide, and there should be content warnings for the offhand way in which it is depicted, discussed and dismissed.
-Readers should also be aware of the presence of graphic domestic violence; a teenage ‘game’ called the ‘Board of Conquests’ in which female students are placed on a board and teenage boys aim to ‘be the first to get four in a row’; and Charlie being forced to kiss her cousin, Leo, and the scene becoming highly voyeuristic – not only uncomfortable for the characters ,but also for the reader.
+Readers should also be aware of the presence of graphic domestic violence and a teenage ‘game’ called the ‘Board of Conquests’ in which female students are placed on a board and teenage boys aim to ‘be the first to get four in a row’.